 The rhythm of Candomblé in Bahia

-In Candomblé, music plays a primary role in the invocation of the orixás, acting as an intermediary between humans and the gods.
-Through rhythms and chants, followers establish a spiritual connection that allows the manifestation of the orixás.
-In Bahia de Todos os Deuses, the priestesses and devotees of Candomblé, […]
+The importance of music in Candomblé In Candomblé, music plays a fundamental role in the invocation of the orixás, who act as intermediaries between humans and the gods.
+Spiritual connection Through rhythms and chants, followers establish a spiritual connection that allows the orixás to manifest.
+In the Bahia de Todos […]

-The costume of the baianas, often called baiano, reflects the influence of African culture in Brazil, together with the twist and turn of the body.
-The typical costume of the baiana is a set of traditional clothing and is the same as that worn in candomblé terreiros.
-There are costumes […]
+The Baiana costume: A cultural expression The costume worn by baianas, often called baiano, reflects the influence of African culture in Brazil, combined with the swaying hips and swaying gait characteristic of samba.
+Traditional Baiana costume The traditional costume of the baiana is a set of traditional clothes and is […]

-Bahia is to set up its first scenographic city in honour of Canudos.
-State Tourism Secretary Domingos Leonelli said that the project to build the city will depict the village of Canudos, in the sertão, and also aims to revive the history of the blessed Antônio Conselheiro and the Canudos […]
+War of Canudos: Bahia revives the village of Canudos Bahia will build its first scenographic city in honour of Canudos.
+The State Secretary for Tourism, Domingos Leonelli, announced that the project to build the city will represent the village of Canudos, in the hinterland, and also aims to revive the […]

-Acarajé is much more than a simple dish of Bahian cuisine; it is a true expression of the rich Afro-Brazilian tradition.
-With roots that go back to Africa, this delicacy symbolises the fusion of cultures and the resistance of Afro-descendant communities over the centuries.
-Sold on the streets of Salvador […]
+Acarajé: An expression of Afro-Brazilian tradition Much more than just a dish from Bahian cuisine, acarajé is a true expression of the rich Afro-Brazilian tradition.
+With roots in Africa, this delicacy symbolises the fusion of cultures and the resilience of Afro-descendant communities over the centuries.
+Street vendors in Salvador Sold […]

 History of Afro-Brazilian Religions: Candomblé and Umbanda

-Afro hairstyles in Salvador have deep roots that trace back to the African culture brought by enslaved peoples during the colonial period.
-These hairstyles are an essential part of the identity and resistance of African and Afro-descendant peoples in Bahia and Brazil as a whole.
-Afro Hairstyles in Salvador Afro […]
+Afro hairstyles in Salvador have deep roots in African culture brought by enslaved peoples during the colonial period.
+These hairstyles are an essential part of the identity and resilience of African peoples and Afro-descendants in Bahia and Brazil as a whole.
+Video about Afro hair styles in Salvador Afro Hairstyles […]